What Is a Healthcare Ombudsman? Oregon Guide for Facilities

 Help your team members understand that the ombudsman program is designed to assist clinical staff in providing safer care to patients.
 Collaborating with a state representative can alleviate staffing burdens and ensure that CMS standards are met.

-3. Involve all Stakeholders in the Service-Planning Process
+3. Involve All Stakeholders in the Service-Planning Process

 Working collectively with patients, family members, facility staff, and your healthcare ombudsman can ensure preferences and needs are noted.
 When looking to redesign care elements like daily schedules and cafeteria menus, discuss potential options with all parties.

 Helping your patients express their wishes at all stages in the service-planning process can help make ombudsman visits positive and productive.
-Plus, facilities with satisfied patients often have higher nurse retention and career satisfaction
+Plus, facilities with satisfied patients often have higher nurse retention and career satisfaction.

 4. Solicit Feedback From Resident and Family Care Councils

 Request feedback from resident and family councils to highlight opportunities for change.
-Host council meetings in a communal setting within the care facility to create a sense of unity between residents, families, and care providers.
+Host council meetings in a communal setting within the care facility to create a sense of unity among residents, families, and care providers.
 Allowing key players to proactively share feedback and ideas for improvement helps prevent small problems from becoming more significant in the future.

 5. Distribute Resources and Display the State Ombudsman Poster